barsdeveloper/tree-ds/README.md

 cout << "size: " << t.size() << " (" << *t.begin() << ")" << endl;
 ```

 The simplest way to use this library is to create inline trees.
-Use the function n(something) to obtain a `temporary_node<something_t>` that can be passed to the insert method or to the tree constructor itself.
+Use the function n(something) to obtain a `struct_node<something_t>` that can be passed to the insert/emplace method or to the tree constructor itself.
 Look at the following example. .

 ```c++
 ds::tree<int> myTree(